Skip to content

 Characteristic CRP Implementation Evidence

-Valid & Reliable Quality tiers (S–D), degradation formulas Benchmarks show 11.8× content, 93.9% LLM time
+Valid & Reliable Quality tiers (S–D), degradation formulas Benchmark reports

-Secure & Resilient 8 security layers, 202μs overhead OWASP 9/10 LLM, 8/10 ML
+Secure & Resilient 8 security layers, ~202μs overhead OWASP 9/10 LLM, 8/10 ML

-Accountable HMAC audit trail, RBAC Chain verification, 3 role hierarchy
+Accountable HMAC audit trail, RBAC Chain verification, 3-role hierarchy

 Transparent Quality reports, envelope preview Saturation %, tier, facts included